sergiohernandezlsm/docker-kube-info/README.md

 - Make sure we use the latest image in the server pulling latest version NOTE: image must be stopped a removed first
   - `docker pull dockerhub-account/repo-name`
   - `docker pulrun -d --rm -p 80:80 dockerhub-account/repo-name`

+# Kubernetes

+- Pod: wrap container/s
+- Node: Wrap Pod e.g: this could be like EC2 instance in AWS
+  - run the container of your app
+  - node anr your machines / virtual instances
+- Proxy: Handle request into the node to the pod for external user